HolgerKache/SDP/readme.md

 This document introduces how to amend the communicate error between Cloudant&dashDB when they are both on dedicated environment which can be a playbook for Cloudant service team.

-The listed error messages can be found in either of

-* the dashboard
-* the log files

 ## Symptoms

 ### 1. Error message come out when click ‘Analytics’in the panel on the left side of Cloudant dashboard.